yangwangmadrid/GenInfi/README.md

 ## How to cite

-If you havee used EzReson in your research papers or presentations, it is obligatory to cite the following works:
+If your research publications or presentations involve the use of GenInfi, it is obligatory to cite the following works:

 Ke Du, Yang Wang.
 Infinitenes as the Most Stable Form of Cycloarenes: